 The Small Grants Program runs in semi-annual cycles.
 There are two calls for applications per year (Autumn and Spring), and one grant is awarded per cycle.
-The Spring Call for Proposals is currently open.
-The deadline for applications is April 7, 2017.
+The Fall Call for Proposals is currently open.
+The deadline for applications is October 9, 2017.

 What do we fund?

 Proposed small grant projects expand upon the Hollings Center’s program topics and mission through collaborative, cross-cultural pursuits that produce innovative deliverables.
 The Hollings Center awards small grants of up to $15,000 to past dialogue participants.
 Examples of initiatives that we fund include:

 - Follow-up events on a theme that was addressed at a Hollings Center dialogue, but was not covered in sufficient depth;

 - Pilot exchanges or fellowships designed to foster exchanges (between students, faculty, experts, and/or institutions)

 - Research that will inform policy (with policy-relevant deliverables).

 To read more about what we fund or how the application process works, please read our Small Grants Guidelines.*

 Examples of past Hollings Center Small Grants projects:

 - An opinion survey of Egyptian university students’ attitudes toward the Obama administration.